Last modified: 2020-04-13 | Approximate reading time 4 mins

 The difficulty of the job depends on how many layers of paint are on the facade as well as how much the home has been painted over time.

 If you're moving forward with an exterior painting project, there are a few things to consider before starting.
 Firstly, keep your colour palette simple, as anything overly complicated or out-there may age in style over the next few years.
+Also, this could hold back new buyers if you plan to put your home up for sale in a few years.

 Use colours to emphasize the greater parts of your house, drawing the eye away from negative features.
 Accent colours should be darkest, whereas the overall facade should be kept fairly light, as to avoid conducting heat.